SAP-samples/teched2023-IN160/exercises/ex4/README.md

 <br>![](/exercises/ex4/images/04_12_0010.png)

 13. Fill in the remaining fields in the Quota Policy property sheet and click on Save.
 For the purpose of this exercise, we are allowing 12 calls in a span of 30 seconds for any client which tries to access the API.
-The client id should be passed as part of the incoming request.
-We would pass this during the testing of the API
+The field "Quota Identifier" should uniquely identify the client against which the quota is assigned.
+As part of the highlighted configuration ,it expects "clientkey" header as part of the incoming request to contain the value of the client identifier.
+Failing to pass this header in the incoming request should fail the policy and hence the request, that is in accordance with the "On Error" configuration which is configured to "Abort" the request if the policy fails.
+We would verify this during the testing of the API

 <br>![](/exercises/ex4/images/04_13_0010.png)